Tradition, deference and collegiality in universities

 Recently I attended a meeting in another university and was astounded to find these traditions still in good health: formality and deference were still much in evidence; except that now there were signs of a cynical undertone that accompanied the deference.

 In my own case I strongly discourage anyone from addressing me as ‘Principal’, and indeed was equally discouraging of the address ‘President’ when I was in charge of DCU.
 If we are to be a real university community we should not maintain such symbols of hierarchy.
 In any case, formalities and rituals may also be signs of a dysfunctional organisation, in which outward deference masks inner hostility, and in which tradition hides interpersonal strife and aggression.
 A senior academic in an English university has pointed out that, in their own interests, university communities need to get better at recognising the legitimacy of the roles played by their members, including senior members.
 He then adds:

 ‘If that also means a little less phoney deference and a little more genuine dialogue then that might also be the sign of universities maturing into the 21st century.
 The alternative – an increasing polarisation that leaves us ever more vulnerable to external intervention – will make it much more challenging for us to nurture those values that brought us into academe in the first place.’

 Universities need to recover their collegiality.
 Or perhaps more accurately, they need to discover it, because I am not convinced it was ever really there in the first place.
-Not really.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+Not really.university comment below, or link to this permanent URL from your own site.